yertekin/TefasFileToDatabase/readMe.md

 Thus, in order to code my personalised dashboard, I need to import the data I need from Tefas website.
 Thankfully, they provide data in csv format.
 In this project, I'll take that csv manually and parse it to my MySql database.
+I stored my MySql database info in resources/config.properties that is not on Github so create one for yourselves.

 Tefas website that I'll use as source csv: https://www.tefas.gov.tr/TarihselVeriler.aspx